-Unrelated to the presentation: Grants and personal fees from 3ive labs, personal fees • from Bayer, grants and personal fees from Boehringer Ingelheim, grants and personal fees from Bristol Myers Squibb, personal fees from Astra Zeneca, personal fees from Novartis, personal fees from Cardionomic, personal fees from MagentaMed, grants and personal fees from Reprieve medical, grants and personal fees from FIRE1, personal fees from W.L.
-Gore, grants and personal fees from Sanofi, grants from Otsuka, grants from Abbott, grants and personal fees from Merck, personal fees from Windtree Therapeutics, personal fees from Lexicon pharmaceuticals, personal fees from Precardia, personal fees from Edwards, Personal fees from BD; In addition, Dr. Testani has a patent Treatment of diuretic resistance issued to Yale and Corvidia Therapeutics Inc, a patent Methods for measuring renalase issued to Yale, and a patent Treatment of diuretic resistance submitted by Reprieve Medical
+• Unrelated to the presentation: Grants and personal fees from 3ive labs, personal fees from Bayer, grants and personal fees from Boehringer Ingelheim, grants and personal fees from Bristol Myers Squibb, personal fees from Astra Zeneca, personal fees from Novartis, personal fees from Cardionomic, personal fees from MagentaMed, grants and personal fees from Reprieve medical, grants and personal fees from FIRE1, personal fees from V.L.
+Gore, grants and personal fees from Merck, personal fees from Vindtree Therapeutics, personal fees from Lexicon pharmaceuticals, personal fees from Precardia, personal fees from Edwards, Personal fees from BD; In addition, Dr. Testani has a patent Treatment of diuretic resistance issued to Yale and Corvidia Therapeutics Inc, a patent Methods for measuring renalase issued to Yale, and a patent Treatment of diuretic resistance submitted by Reprieve Medical